 1- Mobility Abroad

 According to a survey by PwC, found that international assignments by companies have increased 25% over the last decade.
-PwC estimates that it could reach 50% by 2020!
+PwC estimates it could reach 50% by 2020!

-It is crucial to train employees before sending them off, due to the changes and the new environment that they will encounter.
+It is crucial to train employees before sending them off, due to the changes and the new environment they will encounter.
 Because they won’t have a lot of time to prepare for this change pre-departure and during regular office hours, it only makes sense for them to learn on the go.

 2- Millennials are Entering the Workforce